Colorado lawmakers kill effort to stop metro district developers from buying own bonds

 As with SB 23-110, committee member Sen. Julie Gonzales, D-Denver, stood as a strong voice against the practice of developer-purchased bonds.
 She failed to remove the portion of that bill that allowed the developer-bond practice.
 Similarly, HB23-1090 co-sponsor Rep. Mike Weissman, D-Aurora, unsuccessfully tried to remove the section when the Senate bill was being heard in the House.

-On Tuesday, Gonzalez railed at how elected officials of metro districts are allowed a practice that any other elected official in Colorado is barred from doing.
+On Tuesday, Gonzales railed at how elected officials of metro districts are allowed a practice that any other elected official in Colorado is barred from doing.

 "It simply makes no sense to me," she said.